-- REQ-1 [HIGH] The CDNI Request-Routing interface shall allow the Downstream CDN to communicate to the Upstream CDN coarse information about the Downstream CDN ability and/or willingness to handle requests from the Upstream CDN.
-For example, this could potentially include a binary signal ("Downstream CDN ready/not-ready to take additional requests from Upstream CDN") to be used in case of excessive load or failure condition in the Downstream CDN. - REQ-2 [MED] The CDNI Request-Routing interface should allow the Downstream CDN to communicate to the Upstream CDN aggregate information to facilitate CDN selection during request routing, such as Downstream CDN capabilities, resources and affinities (i.e. Preferences or cost).
-This information could, for example, include: - supported content types and delivery protocols - footprint (e.g. layer-3 coverage) - a set of metrics/attributes (e.g. Streaming bandwidth, storage resources, distribution and delivery priority) - a set of affinities (e.g. Preferences, indication of distribution/delivery fees) - information to facilitate request redirection (e.g. Reachability information of Downstream CDN Request Routing system).
+- FCI-1 [HIGH] The CDNI request routing/Footprint & Capabilities advertisement interface shall allow the Downstream CDN to communicate to the Upstream CDN coarse information about the Downstream CDN ability and/or willingness to handle requests from the Upstream CDN.
+For example, this could potentially include a binary signal ("Downstream CDN ready/not-ready to take additional requests from Upstream CDN") to be used in case of excessive load or failure condition in the Downstream CDN. - FCI-2 [MED] The CDNI request routing/Footprint & Capabilities advertisement interface should allow the Downstream CDN to communicate to the Upstream CDN aggregate information to facilitate CDN selection during request routing, such as Downstream CDN capabilities, resources and affinities (i.e. Preferences or cost).
+This information could, for example, include: - \ supported content types and delivery protocols - \ footprint (e.g. layer-3 coverage) - \ a set of metrics/attributes (e.g. Streaming bandwidth, storage resources, distribution and delivery priority) - \ a set of affinities (e.g. Preferences, indication of distribution/delivery fees)

+\ information to facilitate request redirection (e.g. Reachability information of Downstream CDN Request Routing system).